Too Much (Dave Matthews Band song)

 "Too Much" is a song by American rock group Dave Matthews Band.
-It was released in April 1996 as the lead single off their album Crash, and reached #5 on the Billboard magazine Modern Rock Tracks chart.
-It is also featured on the Dave Matthews Band compilation album The Best of What's Around Vol. 1.
+It was released in April 1996 as the lead single off their second studio album, Crash (1996).
+The song reached number five on the US Billboard Modern Rock Tracks chart and number one on the Billboard Triple-A chart, giving the band their first number-one single on that ranking.
+"Too Much" later appeared on the Dave Matthews Band compilation album The Best of What's Around Vol. 1.